Table of contents

 13. Create Event Settings Variables (Web Container).

 Now that the Variables per consent have been created we are going to combine them into one Variable.
 Click new again to create a new variable.
-Name the Variable, Google tag – Event_name – Settings.
-Next, choose as Variable Type: Google Tag: Event settings.
+Give the Variable a name, Google tag - Event settings.
+Then choose as Variable Type: Google Tag: Event settings.
 Next, add all Consent Statuses under Event Parameters.

 google tag-event-settings-variables

-Now that this Variable is created we are going to add it to the Google Tags.
-This sends data to the server container per consent level.
-Go to the Google Tag and then add the Google Tag: Events settings Variable under Event Settings Variable.
+Now that this Variable is created we are going to add it to the Google Tag.
+This will send the data to the server container per consent level.
+Go to the Google Tag and then add the Google Tag: Event settings Variable under Event Settings Variable.

 add-google-tag-event-settings-to-google-tag-webcontainer

-Do you have any tags that are sent from the web container data to third-party companies?
-Therefore, follow the following steps.
-This happens when you run both the FB Pixel and the Facebook Conversion API for Facebook, for example.
-Then you still send data from the web container to Facebook using the Pixel.
+Do you still have tags sent from the Web container data to third-party companies?
+If so, follow the next steps as well.
+This happens when, for example, you have both the FB Pixel and the Facebook Conversion API running for Facebook.
+Then you are still sending data from the web container to Facebook using the Pixel.

-There is built-in consent in many platforms, such as Google Analytics.
-But this is not true in all platforms, you can check this by going to Tags and clicking on the shield icon.
+In many platforms there is built-in consent, as for example in Google Analytics.
+But this is not the case in all platforms, you can check this by going to Tags and clicking on the shield icon.

 consent-overview-settings-gtm